-- b.
-(U) Raw section 702-acquired information that NCTC reviews, but does not mark or otherwise identify as meeting the standard set forth in paragraph B(3) herein, may be retained and be fully accessible by authorized personnel for further review and analysis for ten years from the expiration date of the certification authorizing the collection.
-No longer than ten years from the expiration date of the certification authorizing the collection, access to such information in electronic and data storage systems will he limited to search capabilities that would produce notice to an authorized user that information responsive to a query exists.
-Approval from the Assistant Director for Intelligence or the Assistant Director for Identity Intelligence of NCTC or designee will be required to gain full access to the information.
-Information that has not been marked or otherwise identified as meeting the standard set forth in paragraph B(3) shall be destroyed no later than fifteen years from the expiration date of the certification authorizing the collection of the information unless specific authority is obtained from the Director of NCTC and NSD to retain the information, and the FISC approves a new retention period upon a finding that such modification is consistent with the applicable statutory definition of "minimization procedures." - c.
-(U) Any communications acquired pursuant to section 702 that contain a reference to, but are not to or from, a person targeted in accordance with section 702 targeting procedures are unauthorized acquisitions and therefore will be destroyed upon recognition.2 - 3.
-(U) Nonpublicly available information concerning an unconsenting United States person that the NCTC personnel responsible for applying these procedures has determined reasonably appears to be foreign intelligence information, to be necessary to understand foreign intelligence information or assess its importance, or to be evidence of a crime may also be retained and used for further analysis without the limitations set forth in paragraph B(1) above.
+- a.
+(U) Raw section 702-acquired information in NCTC systems that NCTC does not review shall be destroyed five years from the expiration date of the certification authorizing the collection unless the Deputy Director for Intelligence or the Deputy Director of Terrorist Identities of NCTC determines that an extension is necessary because the communications are reasonably believed to contain significant foreign intelligence information, or evidence of a crime that has been, is being, or is about to be committed.
+An extension under this paragraph may apply to a specific category of communications, and must be documented in writing, renewed on an annual basis, and promptly reported to NSD and ODNI. - b.
+(S//NF) Raw section 702-acquired information that NCTC reviews, but does not mark or otherwise identify as meeting the standard set forth in paragraph B(3) herein, may be retained and be fully accessible by authorized personnel for further review and analysis for (b)(7)(E) from the expiration date of the certification authorizing the collection.
+No longer than (b)(7)(5) from the expiration date of the certification authorizing the collection, access to such information in electronic and data storage systems will be limited to search capabilities that would produce notice to an authorized user that information responsive to a query exists.
+Approval from the Deputy Director for Intelligence or the Deputy Director of Terrorist Identities of NCTC or designee will be required to gain full access to the information.
+Information that has not been marked or otherwise identified as meeting the standard set forth in paragraph B(3) shall be destroyed no later than (b)(1): (b)(3): (b)(7)(E) from the expiration date of the certification authorizing the collection of the information unless specific authority is obtained from the Director of NCTC and NSD to retain the information, and the FISC approves a new retention period upon a finding that such modification is consistent with the applicable statutory definition of "minimization procedures." - 3.
+(U) Nonpublicly available information concerning an unconsenting United States person that an NCTC employee responsible for applying these procedures has determined reasonably appears to be foreign intelligence information, to be necessary to understand foreign intelligence information or assess its importance, or to be evidence of a crime may also be retained and used for further analysis without the limitations set forth in paragraph B(1) above.
 Such information shall be clearly identified in NCTC systems and records as information that was acquired pursuant to FISA and that is subject to these procedures.
 These procedures do not limit the time period for which NCTC may retain such information.
-Information that is evidence of a crime that has been, is being, or is about to be committed, but is not foreign intelligence information, may only be retained and disseminated for law enforcement purposes. - 4.
-(U) Any information received by NCTC that is acquired through the targeting of a person who at the time of targeting was reasonably believed to be a non-United States person located outside the United States but is in fact located inside the United States at the time such information is acquired or is subsequently determined to be a United States person will be promptly destroyed upon recognition, unless the Director of NCTC specifically determines in writing that each specific item of acquired information to be retained is reasonably believed to contain significant foreign intelligence information or evidence of a crime that has been, is being, or is about to be committed.
+Information that is evidence of a crime that has been, is being, or is about to be committed, but is not foreign intelligence information, may only be retained or disseminated for law enforcement purposes.

+4. (U) Any communication received by NCTC that is acquired through the targeting of a person who at the time of targeting was reasonably believed to be a non-United States person located outside the United States but is in fact located inside the United States at the time such communication is acquired or is subsequently determined to be a United States person will be promptly destroyed upon recognition, unless the Director of NCTC specifically determines in writing and on a communication-by-communication basis that such communication is reasonably believed to contain significant foreign intelligence information or evidence of a crime that has been, is being, or is about to be committed.